-CLAIM: If performed correctly, devocalization is a benign procedure.
-FACT: Veterinarians board-certified in surgery, anesthesiology and internal medicine say there is no benign way to devocalize:
+CLAIM: If performed correctly, altering a dog's or cat's voice is a benign procedure.
+FACT: Veterinarians Board-certified in surgery, anesthesiology and internal medicine say that there is NO benign way to change an animal's voice.

-Vocal cord surgery is always dangerous regardless of the vet’s skill and experience; the instrument used; and the surgical route, through the mouth or an incision in the neck.
+Vocal cord tissue must be cut.
+And that's always dangerous regardless of the vet’s skill and experience; the amount of tissue cut; the instrument used; and the surgical route, through the animal's open mouth (trivialized by some as "bark softening") or an incision in the neck.

 painful and dangerous.